Dr. Arnab Datta

 Experience

-• Assistant Professor (Nov 2019- till date) – Yenepoya Research Center, Yenepoya (Deemed to be University), Mangalore, Karnataka
+• Assistant Professor (Nov 2019- Mar 2023) – Yenepoya Research Center, Yenepoya (Deemed to be University), Mangalore, Karnataka

 • Visiting Fellow (May 2015 – Sep 2019) – National Institutes of Health, Bethesda, MD, USA